Brooklyn Aurora Luxe mattress review in brief

 We dropped a 25lb kettlebell in the middle of the mattress, where it only sank about two inches.

 The other big thing that will affect the sleep feel is whether you opt for a regular top or a Cloud Pillow-Top.
-For our main review, we slept on the regular version, but we also tested out the pillow-top version (medium firmness) in the BB showroom.
+For our main review, we slept on the regular version, but we also tested out the pillow-top version (medium firmness) in the Brooklyn showroom.
 The pillow-top gives the mattress an undulating, soft and bouncy padded surface.

 During our brief, hands-on testing period, we found this mattress ultra-comfy in all sleep positions, with the extra stuffing cushioning the joints nicely, while the sturdier lower levels (which you can feel if you apply pressure to the pillow-top) mean there's still ample support.
 Because the extra padding is springy rather than squishy and slow-moving, the bed is still nice and easy to move about on.